-We have two shows booked for the village hall in the next season of touring arts productions.
+We continue to present shows in the village hall under the Centre Stage touring arts banner.
 The Centre Stage scheme, supported by the Arts Council, provides funding to bring professional companies to small local venues so that villages like Braunston can host top class performances at village rates.
 These shows are a great opportunity to experience high quality entertainment on your doorstep, from productions that have often won acclaim at events such as the Edinburgh Festival.

 Wednesday 25th April 2018